nielssorensen/OpenEmu-wiki/Next-Release-(previously-Grid-Rework).md

 - ~~animation (done but they have a 0.0s duration)~~
 - ~~drag and drop (importing files/cover art/adding to collection)~~
 - ~~rename~~
-- improve missing artwork image (custom NSImage overriding drawInConetxt: so we can always draw without scaling?)
+- ~~improve missing artwork image (custom NSImage overriding drawInConetxt: so we can always draw without scaling?)~~
+- Improve layout (http://imgur.com/a/QNQBM, new grid at bottom)

 ***